Rush Creek, Novato, CA Neighborhood Guide & Market Insights

 • Wine country and Western Marin positioning: 20 to 45 minutes to Sonoma, Napa, and Western Marin without crossing the Golden Gate.

-• Stable, long-tenured neighbors: ~20-year average tenure means you are buying into a neighborhood of people who chose to stay.
+• Exceptionally low turnover: ~20-year average ownership tenure means listings are scarce in any given year — you are buying into a neighborhood people choose to stay in.

 Want to see what living in Rush Creek actually looks like?
 Here is our full driving tour: